gawkermedia/amqp-client-provider/README.md

 ### Setup

 First, at least one message store is needed.
+It would be responsible for actually implementing the delivery guarantee.
 One can be created using `rmq-storage-mysql` project, for example.
 We would assume that one indeed was created under the name `MyMessageStore`.

 We need to create a new client.
-Let's use MySQL as a backend for now.

 ```scala
 class RabbitMQClientFactory {